bedy90/riotEntity/README.md

 # How to use

 1. Install the module
+2. Use exemple for using it

 ## Exemple Javascript

-2. Import the module and try it
+Import the module and try it
 ```js
 const RiotEntity = require('@bedy90/riotentity');